 5. My Car Insurance Rates Will be Similar to My Neighbor’s Rates.

-Car insurance rates are individually determined by car make, model and year, your age, your driving record, state, and any additional policies you have with that insurance carriers.
+Car insurance rates are individually determined by car to make, model, and year, your age, your driving record, state, and any additional policies you have with that insurance carrier.